seeingterra/index-tts-api/README.md

 ```

 For more detailed information, see [README_INDEXTTS_1_5](archive/README_INDEXTTS_1_5.md),
-or visit the IndexTTS1 repository at <a href="https://github.com/index-tts/index-tts/tree/v1.5.0">index-tts:v1.5.0</a>.
+or visit the legacy IndexTTS v1.5 repository at <a href="https://github.com/index-tts/index-tts/tree/v1.5.0">index-tts v1.5</a>.

 ## Our Releases and Demos